Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Objective: Gather requirements from stakeholders.
 Activities: Interviews, surveys, observations, workshops.
-Output: Initial list of user and business requirements【Pressman, 2014】.
+Output: Initial list of user and business requirements(Pressman, 2014).
 Requirement Analysis

 Objective: Analyze and prioritize the gathered requirements.
 Activities: Modeling requirements, feasibility analysis.
-Output: Refined and prioritized requirements list【Sommerville, 2015】.
+Output: Refined and prioritized requirements list(Sommerville, 2015).
 Requirement Specification

 Objective: Document the requirements clearly and precisely.
 Activities: Writing the requirements in a formal document.
-Output: Requirement Specification Document【Pressman, 2014】.
+Output: Requirement Specification Document(Pressman, 2014).
 Requirement Validation

 Objective: Ensure the requirements are correct, complete, and feasible.
 Activities: Reviews, inspections, prototyping.
-Output: Validated requirements【Sommerville, 2015】.
+Output: Validated requirements(Sommerville, 2015).
 Requirement Management

 Objective: Handle changes to requirements throughout the project lifecycle.
 Activities: Tracking changes, updating requirements, communicating with stakeholders.
-Output: Updated and managed requirements documentation【Pressman, 2014】.
+Output: Updated and managed requirements documentation(Pressman, 2014).
 Importance in the Software Development Lifecycle Clarity and Understanding: Ensures all stakeholders have a clear understanding of the requirements, reducing ambiguity.
 Guidance for Design and Development: Provides a roadmap for the design and development phases, ensuring alignment with stakeholder needs.